treytomes/minicraft-ts/README.md

 The Minicraft game, re-imagined in Electron.

-This project is attached to Codacy and Snyk.
+## Deviations from the original

+- Higher resolution.
+A little higher.
+- Mouse interface with UI.

 ## TODO

 - [GitHub Publishing](https://www.electronforge.io/)
+- This project is attached to Codacy and Snyk, but I'm not doing anything with the results yet.

 ## References